pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 ### Required (or core) dependencies

 Required dependencies are called directly within your package's code.
 On this page we refer to these dependencies as **core dependencies** as they are needed in order to run your package.
-You should place your core or required dependencies in the `dependency` key of the `[project]` table of your `pyproject.toml` file.
+You should place your core or required dependencies in the `dependencies` key of the `[project]` table of your `pyproject.toml` file.

 ### Optional dependencies